Tube Guitar Amp Overdrive

 So yes, tube guitar amps do sound better than solid state.

-For further reading check out Guitar Amplifier Overdrive A Visual Tour by Neumann & Irving.
-It's fairly technical but it's the only book written specifically about guitar amplifier overdrive.
+Neumann & Irving, Guitar Amplifier Overdrive A Visual Tour It's fairly technical but it's the only book written specifically about guitar amplifier overdrive.

 A Brief History of High Gain Amps